Operating System Installation and Configuration¶

 - WWW (HTTP)

-To configure the firewall, you need to run:
+To configure the firewall, you need to run the following commands:

-[root@webportal install]# yum install system-config-firewall system-config-firewall-tui newt-python [root@webportal install]# system-config-firewall-tui
+[root@regserver install]# yum install system-config-firewall-tui \ newt-python [root@regserver install]# system-config-firewall-tui

-Follow the instructions to configure the firewall (in case of an error starting the firewall gui, reboot the machine).
+Follow the instructions to configure the firewall.
 Enable additional protections based on your local requirements or security policies.

 You can check the result with